NF1198/JsonSerializer/README.md

 * Refer to tests for example usage

 # Features
+* Simple parsing of JSON to Java objects
+* Simple streaming of Java objects to JSON
+* Does not use reflection
 * Supports simple types (numbers, strings, boolean, null)
 * Supports objects, object composition, and type recursion
 * Supports arrays (including arrays of objects)